 Renewable energy stocks are becoming a strong sector.
-Stocks like Chargepoint and Tesla are stocks to watch.
+Stocks like ChargePoint and Tesla are stocks to watch.
 Let’s be real.
 Gas and coal can’t be our main sources of energy forever.
-Despite the ongoing debate about climate change and the Earth slowly heating up, the facts are hard to ignore.
+The facts are hard to ignore despite the ongoing debate about climate change and the Earth slowly heating up.
 Many alternative sources of energy are present all around us.
-They can be just as efficient as coal and gas on top of having a lesser negative impact on the world around us.
+They can be as efficient as coal and gas, with a lesser negative impact on the world.

 Are Renewable Energy Stocks a Good Investment?

 Many public companies are developing new technologies to bring these resources to the public.

 Some are still in the early phases of development, while others are finally seeing some exciting growth.

 Today, we will explore various alternative energy sources and companies worth investing in those fields.
 We previously wrote about hydrogen fuel stocks.
 Now, we will focus on electric and nuclear stocks.